Surfshark vs CyberGhost: an extensive comparison guide

 • Upload (Mbps): 510.68

-Because both providers support the WireGuard protocol (a set of rules that determine how a VPN connects), we used it to make a fair comparison:
+Because both providers support WireGuard protocol (a set of rules that determine how a VPN connects), we used it to make a fair comparison:

 Surfshark